jackdied/talks/README.md

 Some of my past talks.
 The most recent ones are just HTML.
 You'll need to checkout the repo and open 'talk.html' in a browser.
 For talks before 2011 they are in some other format: 2011 was generated from a ReST doc but needs the program "Bruce" to run.

-Stop Writing Classes
+Stop Writing Classes (PyCon 2012)

   pycon2012/talk.html
   http://pyvideo.org/video/880/stop-writing-classes

-Deleting Code is Hard and You Should Do It
+Deleting Code is Hard and You Should Do It (PyOhio 2012)

   pyohio2012/talk.html
   http://www.youtube.com/watch?v=Ajln82vwycs

-Useful Namespaces
+Useful Namespaces (PyCon 2011)

   cd pycon2011/ && make
   http://pyvideo.org/video/395/pycon-2011--useful-namespaces--context-managers-a